 4. Preheat the oven to 350 degrees.

-6. In a mixing bowl, cream 3 tablespoon of butter.
+6. In a mixing bowl, cream 3 tbsp of butter.

 7. Add brown and white sugars and blend for about 2 minutes on medium speed.